dinphil/code-weekend/Markdown/Code Weekend.md

 ### Simple HTML and CSS

 HTML (Hypertext Markup Language) is like the backbone of any webpage.
-It's where we add in all the information - what they webpage actually displays as well as information about the page itself such as its title.
+It's where we add in all the information - what the webpage actually displays as well as information about the page itself such as its title.

 ![With and without CSS](http://static.webplatform.org/w/public/6/6e/article4.gif)